Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Conqueror  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/Conqueror.png" Align=left width=25% height=25%>
-Whenever you damage enemies, you gain stacks of Conqueror.
+Once per attack, whenever you damage enemies, you gain stacks of Conqueror.
 One stack for ranged attacks, and two stacks for melee attacks.
 Whenever you get 6 stacks, you deal additional damage from your damage sources as shown on the table below, and you heal for the additional damage dealt.

 **Conqueror Scaling**
 |Level|Damage|